 1 On the obligation of Governments to protect individuals against crime, including through criminal law, see European Court of Human Rights in K.U. v.
 Finland

-Nyman Gibson Miralis specialise in dealing with complex international cybercrime investigations and all aspects of mutual legal assistance law.
-If you require assistance, contact one of our expert criminal defence lawyers.
+Nyman Gibson Miralis provides expert advice and representation in complex international cybercrime investigations, and in all aspects of mutual legal assistance law.